GuyBaele/SpreadGL/README.md

 npm install assert
 npm install url
 ```
 5. Open a new terminal in the same directory.
-Install the provided spread.gl tools to create valid input files for your visualisations.
-More information about the different scripts can be found in the README of the scripts directory.
+Install the provided spread.gl tools to create valid input files for your visualisations (additional information regarding the different scripts can be found in the README of the scripts directory):
 ```
 cd scripts
 python -m venv my_env